Mihai Ralea: Downfall and harassment

 Although fascist, the new regime reinstated Ralea to his professorship.
 Antonescu castigated the Commission for Review as a "shame", and declared Ralea to be "indispensable".
 In a companion to Romanian philosophy, published that year, Herseni revised his stance, calling Ralea "a thinker of unquestionable talent", whose sociological work had been "a true revelation."
 Ralea returned to teach at the university where, in addition to Vianu, he had received as his assistant a refugee from Soviet-occupied territory, Traian Chelariu; meanwhile, Panaitescu was stripped of his position and briefly imprisoned.
 Still present in public life after the Romania's entry into the anti-Soviet war, Ralea returned to publishing with articles in Revista Română and the 1942 book Înțelesuri ("Meanings").
 Despite being partly recovered by the new regime, and allegedly proposing to Antonescu that they revive together the National Socialist Party, Ralea was still under Siguranța watch, and also spied on by the Police and the German Embassy.
 His file contains a denunciation of his entire career and loyalties: he stood accused of having been a "socialist-communist" camouflaged within the PNȚ, of having revived the guilds so as to give the PCdR room for maneuver, and of having sponsored Soviet agents to protect himself in the event of a Soviet invasion.

 One Siguranța record suggests that, in secret, Ralea was hoping to consolidate a left-wing opposition movement against Antonescu during the early months of 1941.
 More alarmingly for the regime, Ralea had also begun cultivating a revolutionary and pro-Allied youth, through a new magazine called Graiul Nostru and with British funds.
 In February, Ralea was subjected to formal interrogations over his contacts with the PCdR under Carol.
 He defended these, arguing that he had aimed at securing a protective deal between Romania and the Soviets, and that Carol had approved of his effort.
 The explanation was viewed as plausible by police, and Ralea was allowed to go free.
 Nevertheless, the file was reopened by August, after revelations that Ralea had cultivated communists since at least the 1930s.
+Jewish writer Emil Dorian, who met Ralea and Suchianu in late 1941, recalls that they were both returning to their leftist discourses; in that context, Ralea openly confessed what he knew of Holocaust crimes by the Romanians, estimating that 200,000 Bessarabian Jews had been murdered.
 In December 1942, Antonescu ordered Ralea's internment at the Târgu Jiu camp.
 He was held there for about three months, to March 1943, and apparently enjoyed a mild detention regime, with visitations.
 One of his visitors was Eliza Hagi Anton, who used this opportunity to traffic out of the camp a letter penned by the communist inmate Ion Gheorghe Maurer.